-The bill aims to enhance support for survivors of sexual assault in public elementary and secondary schools in Washington State.
-It establishes a collaborative discussion led by the legislative youth advisory council to review mandatory reporting requirements for child abuse and neglect, including training for school employees and existing reporting systems.
-The council is tasked with gathering student feedback and making recommendations for trauma-informed and survivor-centered practices by December 1, 2025.
-Additionally, the bill mandates the office of the superintendent of public instruction to develop and update training materials on trauma-informed responses to sexual abuse and misconduct by November 1, 2026.
+This bill aims to enhance support for survivors of sexual assault in public elementary and secondary schools in Washington State.
+It establishes a collaborative discussion led by the legislative youth advisory council to review and improve mandatory reporting requirements for child abuse and neglect.
+The council will engage with various agencies and organizations, gather student feedback, and provide recommendations for amending laws to adopt trauma-informed and survivor-centered best practices by December 1, 2025.
+Additionally, the bill mandates the office of the superintendent of public instruction to develop and update staff training materials on trauma-informed responses to sexual abuse and misconduct by November 1, 2026.

 Statutes affected: